dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 If it extends Celestial Alignment or Incarnation it has very good value due to Starsurge Empowerments, but otherwise has anti-synergy with it since it resets all stacks upon entering and only last 9 seconds compared to the standard 15 seconds.

+Currently bugged with Incarnation and gives you 100% crit instead of 10%.

 ### Timeworn Dreambinder

 Significantly changes your playstyle on single target.